biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 #### 5. *Akkermansia muciniphila*

-*Akkermansia muciniphila* is known for its ability to degrade mucin, a protein produced by epithelial tissues and that forms gels.
+*Akkermansia muciniphila* is known for its ability to degrade mucin, a protein produced by epithelial tissues that forms gels.
 The ability to form gels means mucin can serve a number of functions, from lubrication to forming chemical barriers ([ref](http://www.ncbi.nlm.nih.gov/pubmed/17950376)).  *A. muciniphila* is a common member of the human gastrointestinal tract